Cocoanetics/DotEnvTest/README.md

 ## Notes

-- Make sure the `.env` file is in the same directory where you run the application
+- Make sure the `.env` file is in the root directory of your project (where Package.swift is located)
 - For security reasons, never commit your actual `.env` file with sensitive information to version control
 - The application will exit with an error if the `.env` file cannot be found or loaded